 No Living Person Data

-I will not publish any details about living individuals other than names and will not publish such information elsewhere on the website, nor will I make it available by any other means to anyone other than close family relatives.
+I will not publish any details about living individuals under the age of 100 other than names and will not publish such information elsewhere on the website, nor will I make it available by any other means to anyone other than close family relatives.

 Presumption of Death

-For purposes of administering this policy, if I do not know conclusively whether a person is living or deceased, all persons born less than 100 years ago are presumed to be living, and all persons born 100 or more years ago are presumed deceased (I would appreciate being notified of any instances where my presumption is wrong).
+For purposes of administering this policy, if I do not know conclusively whether a person is living or deceased, all persons born less than 100 years ago are presumed to be living, and all persons born 100 or more years ago are presumed deceased (I would appreciate being notified of any instances where my unveiling of data on living people over the age of 100 causes difficulty and needs to be adjusted).

 Mailing Address Privacy